CNES/S1Tiling/docs/use.rst

       .. _paths.tmp:
   * - ``tmp``
-    - Where intermediary files are stored.
+    - Where :ref:`intermediary files <temporary-files>` are stored.
       |br|
-      As a S1 image may need to be used to produce several S2 tiles, once orthorectified, S1 images are cached in the tmp directory.
+      As a S1 image may need to be used to produce several S2 tiles, once orthorectified, S1 images are :ref:`cached <data-caches>` in the tmp directory.

-      .. note:: It's up to you, end-user, to clean that directory regularly.

       .. _paths.geoid_file:
   * - ``geoid_file``